A carer is defined as someone who spends a significant proportion of their life providing unpaid support to a family member or friend.

 Health and social care services in particular, have a vital role to play in ensuring that carers are at the heart of the social care system and are treated as expert partners in care.

-Skills for Care supports government strategy to improve the lives of the thousands of carers living in England.
+Skills for Care supports government strategy to improve the lives of millions of carers living in England.
 The below resources have been created to help employers and staff to better support the carers they come into contact with as part of their work, by being aware of how to identify a carer and any needs they may have.

 The Carers Week Quest 2014 has been launched by Care Minister Norman Lamb MP.
 It is calling on individuals and organisations across the UK to sign up to a groundbreaking initiative to reach carers in their local communities who may be missing out on vital support and services.
 At the heart of activity will be a focus on working together in local communities to reach as many carers as possible during Carers Week, which takes place 9-15 June 2014.